jromang/picochess/docs/usage.rst

 * Second button goes down in the books list
 * Third button chooses the current selected book
 * Fourth button goes up in the book list
+It is possible to select any additional books you may have installed from the clock buttons, but the selection from the board is fixed.

 System shutdown
 ---------------